-Twitter combusts as the New York Knicks trade All-star Kristaps Porzingis
+Twitter combusts as the New York Knicks trade all-star Kristaps Porzingis

 Others think a conspiracy is afoot -- Porzingis was reportedly traded after a meeting with Knicks management, which resulted in a frenzied hour of reporting, moving from "Porzingis might want a trade" to "Porzingis is traded."
 Was that too fast?

-Dallas fans seem understandably pleased and so they should be.
-Although Porzingis is recovering from an ACL injury, he is still young and has plenty of upside.
+Dallas fans seem understandably pleased, and so they should be.
+Although Porzingis is recovering from an ACL injury, he's still young and has plenty of upside.
 Combining him with recent Dallas rookie Luka Doncic could accelerate a Mavericks return to the top of the West.

 Sports news site SB Nation hit the nail on the head though.
 Give us the image we deserve, Dallas.